 To fund the redemption of limited partnership interests and to repay the prior mortgage of \$42,940,000, Justice obtained a \$97,000,000 mortgage loan and a \$20,000,000 mezzanine loan in December 2013.
 The mortgage loan is secured by the Partnership's principal asset, the Hotel.
 The mortgage loan bears an interest rate of 5.275% per annum with interest only payments due through January 2017.
 Beginning in February 2017, the loan began to amortize over a thirty-year period through its maturity date of January 2024.
-Outstanding principal balance on the loan was \$91,923,000 and \$92,292,000 as of September 30, 2020 and June 30, 2020, respectively.
-As additional security for the mortgage loan, there is a limited guaranty executed by Portsmouth in favor of the mortgage lender.
+Outstanding principal balance on the loan was \$91,130,000 and \$92,292,000 as of March 31, 2021 and June 30, 2020, respectively.
+As additional security for the mortgage loan, there is a limited guaranty executed by Portsmouth in favor of the mortgage loan.
 The mezzanine loan is secured by the Operating membership interest held by Mezzanine and is subordinated to the Mortgage Loan.
 The mezzanine interest only loan had an interest rate of 9.75% per annum and a maturity date of January 1, 2024.
-As additional security for the mezzanine loan, there is a limited guaranty executed by Portsmouth in favor of the mezzanine loan agreement ("New Mezzanine Loan Agreement") with Cred Reit Holdco LLC in the amount of \$20,000,000.
-The prior Mezzanine Loan which had a 9.75% per annum interest rate on the new mezzanine loan is 7.25% and the loan matures on January 1, 2024.
+As additional security for the mezzanine loan, there is a limited guaranty executed by Portsmouth in favor of the mezzanine loan, there is a limited guaranty executed by Portsmouth in favor of the mezzanine loan, there is a limited guaranty executed by Portsmouth in favor of the mezzanine loan, there is a limited guaranty executed by Portsmouth in favor of the mezzanine loan security for the mezzanine loan agreement ("New Mezzanine Loan Agreement") with Cred Reit Holdco LLC in the amount of \$20,000,000.
+The prior Mezzanine Loan which had a 9.75% per annum interest rate was paid off.
+Interest rate on the new mezzanine loan is 7.25% and the loan matures on January 1, 2024.
 Interest only payments are due monthly.

 Effective May 11, 2017, InterGroup agreed to become an additional guarantor under the limited guaranty and an additional indemnitor under the environmental indemnity for Justice Investors limited partnership's \$97,000,000 mortgage loan and the \$20,000,000 mezzanine loan.
 Pursuant to the agreement, InterGroup is required to maintain certain net worth and liquidity.
-As of September 30, 2020, InterGroup is in compliance with both requirements.
+As of March 31, 2021, InterGroup is in compliance with both requirements.
 However, due to the Hotel's current low occupancy and its negative impact on the Hotel's cash flow, Justice Operating Company, LLC may not meet certain of its loan covenants such as the Debt Service Coverage Ratio ("DSCR") which would trigger the creation of a lock-box by the Lender for all cash collected by the Hotel.
 However, such lockbox has been created and utilized from the loan inception and will be in place up to loan maturity regardless of the DSCR.

 On July 2, 2014, the Partnership obtained from InterGroup an unsecured loan in the principal amount of \$4,250,000 at 12% per year fixed interest, with a term of 2 years, payable interest only each month.
 InterGroup received a 3% loan fee.
 The loan may be prepaid at any time without penalty.
 The loan was extended to July 1, 2021.
-The balance of this loan was \$3,000,000 as of September 30, 2020 and June 30, 2020, and is eliminated in the condensed consolidated balance sheets.
+On December 16, 2020, Justice and InterGroup entered into a loan modification agreement which increased Justice's borrowing from InterGroup as needed up to \$10,000,000 from its current loan balance of \$3,000,000 due to InterGroup.
+The balance of this loan was \$5,950,00 and \$3,000,000 as of March 31, 2021 and June 30, 2020, respectively, and is eliminated in the condensed consolidated balance sheets.